 Breast cancers arise in the milk ducts, the lobules, or the stroma.
 Lobules are the milk-producing glands and stroma is all other breast tissue, including fat, connective tissue, and blood and lymph vessels.
 Here’s a summary of the main forms of breast cancer:

 Noninvasive breast cancer is ductal carcinoma in situ (DCIS).
 Cancer cells are growing inside the milk ducts and remain in place (in situ).
 They have not spread or invaded other breast tissues.
 DCIS accounts for 20% of new breast cancer diagnoses.
 This is the earliest and most curable form of breast cancer.

-Hormone receptor-positive breast cancer is a tumor of cancer cells that have receptors for either estrogen (ER) or progesterone (PR).
+Hormone receptor-positive breast cancer is a breast cancer subtype in which the cells of the tumors have receptors for either estrogen (ER) or progesterone (PR).
 These tumors grow when estrogen or progesterone attach to the receptors.
 Blocking the receptors or reducing the amount of estrogen or progesterone starves the tumor.
 About two-thirds of all breast cancers are hormone-receptor positive.

-HER2-positive breast cancer is a tumor of cancer cells that have a growth protein receptor called human epidermal growth factor receptor 2.
+HER2-positive breast cancer is s a breast cancer subtype in which the cells of the tumors have a growth protein receptor called human epidermal growth factor receptor 2.
 The HER2 receptor helps the tumor grow.
 Immune-targeted therapies, such as monoclonal antibodies, interfere with the receptor and tumor growth.
 Up to 20% of breast cancers are HER2 positive.